Information for Reviewers

 - The submission fails to comply with the Instructions for authors guidelines, or

-- The submission fails comply with Equator Network Guidelines for health research reporting, or
+- The submission fails to comply with Equator Network Guidelines for health research reporting, or

 - The submission is not consistent with the expected appearance, language, grammar, presentation or overall quality, AND